A note on higher almost ring theory: Introduction

-The purpose of the present note is to explain that by passing to derived categories directly one can do away with the flatness hypothesis entirely while still retaining this simple explanation for the good properties of the derived category of $I$-almost modules.
-In fact, once attention is restricted to derived categories, one can also replace the ring $R$ by homotopical generalisations.
-We show:
+The purpose of the present note is to explain that by passing to derived categories directly one can do away with the flatness hypothesis while still retaining this simple explanation for the good properties of the derived category of $I$-almost modules.
+Namely, Gabber and Ramero already showed with some effort that the subcategory of the derived category $\D(R)$ spanned by those complexes whose homology $I$-almost vanishes admits both adjoints the moment $I$ is idempotent.
+From a more modern point of view this also follows from the reflection principle of \cite{reflection}, since this subcategory is easily checked closed under limits and colimits.
+The Schwede-Shipley theorem now implies that this subcategory is still the derived category of some $R$-algebra in $\D(R)$, that is a derived localisation of $R$.
+Gabber and Ramero already observed that when $I \otimes_R I$ (but not necessarily $I$) is flat over $R$, this is given by the commutative differential graded algebra $R/^{\mathbb L} (I \otimes_R I)$ with

+Our main results identify it in general, even when the base ring is not assumed static.
+Furthermore, our arguments do not rely on the reflection principle or an a priori analysis of the category of complexes with $I$-almost vanishing cohomology.
+Namely, we directly show:

 \begin{uthma} Let $R$ be an animated commutative ring and consider the full subcategory $\mathrm{LQ}_R$ of $R/\mathrm{AnCRing}$ spanned by the maps $\varphi \colon R \rightarrow S$ for which \begin{enumerate} \item the multiplication $S \otimes^\mathbb L_R S \rightarrow S$ is an equivalence, i.e.\ $\varphi$ is a derived localisation, and \item $\pi_0(\varphi) \colon \pi_0R \rightarrow \pi_0S$ is surjective. \end{enumerate} Then the functor